-The synovial plica is a synovial fold found along the inside of the knee cap causing pain and discomfort.
-It may sometimes be confused with patellofemoral pain syndrome.
+The synovial plica is a synovial fold found along the inside of the kneecap causing pain and discomfort.
+It is sometimes be confused or misdiagnosed as patellofemoral pain syndrome as the symptoms can be similar.

 Synovial plica symptoms